 Have you had trouble sleeping in the past 8 months?
 Join the club!
-In a newly released survey including 2000 American adults, 51% reported that 2020 was their worst year of sleep ever.
+In a newly released survey, which included 2000 American adults, 51% reported that 2020 was their worst year of sleep ever.

 At the risk of sounding like Captain Obvious here, sleep is really important to your health and fitness.